This Week in Finance News: 13 Stories You Need to See

-A roundup of the week's most newsworthy financial industry press releases from PR Newswire, including the best states to recover from a recession and a retirement outlook for Gen X.
+A roundup of the week's most newsworthy financial industry press releases from PR Newswire, including home price growth and private school funding opportunities.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.